Mid-County leaders talk curfews, water supply & police response in hours before Laura strikes - Port Arthur News

 “We are already preparing our debris operation and we are just praying for the best and hoping everybody stays safe,” he said.

+There is a curfew set in Nederland from 9 p.m.
+Wednesday to 7 a.m.
+Thursday.

-As of now, the city of Nederland has not reported a curfew or made a decision to cut off water services.
+As of now, the city of Nederland has not reported a decision to cut off water services.

 “Our emergency management team is doing a great job in coordinating and preparing us for the storm that will be here in a few hours,” Duque said.
 “But if we do decide to shut down operations at the plant, there will still be several days of water available in the power and the lines.
 It is not the same thing as people thinking that there will be no water supply.
 Now a major disaster can change that but at this time that is not something we are planning on doing.”